mjolnir-lang/mjolnir-language-reference/doc/docs/pages/structures.md

 There is no padding before the first element.
 There is padding between elements only when required to preserve the alignment of the following member.
-There is padding after the last member only when required to preserve the alignemnt of the first member as in an array.
+There is padding after the last member only when required to preserve the alignment of the first member as in an array.

 Structure do not have abstractions or implementations.
 They do not have constructors or destructors.
 They may have members and methods.
-All of their members must be primitives or structs.
+All of their members must be primitives or structures.

 ## Named Structures